anurathii/gif-builder/README.md

-# gif-builder
-A simple and efficient program to create GIFs from images or frames using automation.
-Built for fast, customizable, and high-quality GIF generation.

 # GIF Generator
 This project is a simple yet powerful code to create GIFs from a sequence of images or frames.
 It is designed to automate the GIF creation process with flexibility and ease of use.